 Not every job-related injury falls under workers’ compensation.
 Many accidents on the job occur because of unsafe property conditions, negligent third parties, or hazardous environments—especially when the injured person is not a direct employee of the property owner.
-If you were injured due to unsafe premises while working in [City], Georgia, The C. Paul Law Firm P.C. can help you understand whether you have a premises liability or third-party personal injury claim.
+If you were injured due to unsafe premises while working in Georgia, The C. Paul Law Firm P.C. can help you determine whether you have a premises liability or third-party personal injury claim.

 What Are “Accidents on the Job” in the Premises Context?